 If opting to walk or bike to the town, talk the walking/biking path directly from the town of Levanto to Bonassola.

-Bonassola is quite small and exploring the area can be done in less than two hours.
+Bonassola is very small and exploring the area can be done in less than two hours.

-	When you arrive to the town, stop for some gelato at Caffe Delle Rose (Via Rezzano 22) and then make your way a few doors down to Bar Lungomare (Via Rezzano 50) for some delicious local food and wine (of course you could always eat your food first and gelato second too!)
+Next, make your way a few doors down to Ristorante Lungomare for some delicious local food and wine (of course you could always eat your food first and gelato second too!)

 While you are eating a meal or walking down the street, you might see a group of little old ladies or little old men playing a game of cards.
 Stop by and watch them play for a little while as they curse at each other in Italian and use a lot of hand gestures.

 Next, make your way over to the beach where you can see people sunbathing, swimming, rock jumping, treasure hunting, and fishing.

 It is a lot of fun to watch the people enjoying themselves in the summertime or to go for a nice dip in the water.
 If you are brave enough, you can join the teenagers jumping off of a huge rock on the far right side of the beach.